Manage administrator accounts

 *(2) Fixed password: the password is stored in the setting modal (Profiles > Relevant profile > Administrator account management)

-Policy Change:
+Policy modification:

-Special cases
+Special Cases

 Cases of devices targeted by multiple administrator account management policies